GraemeMalcolm/synapsestuff/readme.md

     > **Note**: Be sure to remember this password!

-7. Wait for the script to complete - this can take 15 minutes or so.
+7. Wait for the script to complete - this typically takes around 20 minutes; but in some cases may take longer.
+8. After creating the Synapse workspace and SQL Pool and loading the data, the script pauses the pool to prevent unnecessary Azure charges.
+When you're ready to work with your data in Azure Synapse Analytics, you'll need to resume the **sqldw** SQL Pool.